Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: introduction

 Most of the so far proposed synthetic frequency dimension schemes rely on the dynamical modulation of resonating structures like multi-mode cavities~\cite{Yuan2021,Buddhiraju21}, where high quality factors are typically needed.
 Not only does this impose stringent limits on the fabrication quality, but also restricts the signals to be manipulated to quasi-monochromatic light beams or frequency combs with a spacing commensurate to the free spectral range of the resonators.
 The severity of this restriction is most apparent when contrasted to the typically broadband nature of telecommunication signals and to the inhomogeneous broadening of quantum emitters.

-This limitation can be overcome by replacing resonating configurations with propagating ones such as optical waveguides Recent works have started exploring the temporal modulation of isolated LiNbO{ 3} optical waveguides~\cite{Qin2018_PRA,Qin2018_PRL,Qin2020} using an RF-driven electro-optical effect.
+This limitation can be overcome by replacing resonating configurations with propagating ones such as optical waveguides.
+Recent works have started exploring the temporal modulation of isolated LiNbO{ 3} optical waveguides~\cite{Qin2018_PRA,Qin2018_PRL,Qin2020} using an RF-driven electro-optical effect.
 However, many interesting phenomena such as topological effects \cite{Ozawa2016, Qin2018_OptExpr, Ozawa2019, Leykam2020} requires at least another dimension.
 Beside using multi-frequency temporal modulations~\cite{Yuan2018_PRB}, reciprocal space schemes~\cite{Lustig2019,Nemirovsky2021,Ozawa2021}, or spin-like degrees of freedom~\cite{Dutt2020}, a most direct way to increase the dimensionality is to use evanescently Coupled Waveguide Arrays (CWA)~\cite{Szameit2010}.
+A pioneering proposal in this direction was recently put forward, based on a complicated lattice geometry~\cite{wu2021quasi}.

-In this Letter, we propose the use of propagating sound waves to dynamically modulate CWA via the acousto-optic effect.
+In this article, we propose the use of propagating sound waves to dynamically modulate a simpler uniformly-spaced CWA via the acousto-optic effect.
 This allows to realize a hybrid synthetic space composed by a spatial and a frequency dimension and, thus, observe topological photonics effects of great interest for applications.
-The use of sound-induced acousto-optical modulation in laser-written amorphous materials rather than the electro-optic effect in patterned crystalline materials eases fabrication and is compatible with the larger inter-waveguide distances imposed by the long wavelength of the sonic waves considered in this work.
-As a result, one can make use of standard photonic technology to design a suite of efficient schemes for the coherent manipulation of the carrier and/or the linewidth of broadband signals, taking advantage of topological protection.
+While our proposal directly extends to electro-optically modulated CWAs, the use of sound-induced acousto-optical modulation in laser-written amorphous materials rather than the electro-optic effect in patterned crystalline materials eases fabrication.
+Moreover, the larger inter-waveguide distances of laser-written devices is compatible with the long wavelength of the sonic waves considered in this work.
+As a result, one can make use of standard photonic technology to design a suite of efficient schemes that take advantage of topological protection for the robust coherent manipulation of the carrier and/or the linewidth of broadband signals.
+A crucial further theoretical step beyond the recent work~\cite{wu2021quasi}, we explicitly show how our proposal is able to efficiently manipulate broadband beams with arbitrary spectra other than a comb of monochromatic components, including single optical pulses.
+Furthermore, we highlight how our proposal does not require additional waveguides to selectively inject light into the desired mode of the lattice.